EduardBargues/cicd-template/README.md

 - **development**

   A (dummy) application is included in the _src_ folder.
-The folder includes a functional serverless api supported by 4 lambdas.
-Lambdas are developed in dotnet-core-3.1, nodejs, and python.
+The folder includes a functional serverless api supported by 4 [Lambda](https://aws.amazon.com/lambda/)s and one containerized application.
+[Lambda](https://aws.amazon.com/lambda/)s are developed in dotnet-core-3.1, [NodeJs](https://nodejs.org/en/), and [Python](https://www.python.org/)and containerized application in NodeJs.
 In the same folder, some unit tests are included.
-A folder called "docker" is located in the root of the repo.
-Inside, you'll find 2 dockerfiles to create artifact and run e2e tests locally for the dotnet-web-api application.
-Both dockerfiles are meant to help you better develop your api locally.
+Inside, you'll find 2 Dockerfiles to create artifact and run e2e tests locally for the dotnet-web-api application.
+Both Dockerfiles are meant to help you better develop your api locally.

 - **continuous-integration**